idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/science-imaging-in-processmeerkat.md

 # Science Imaging

+*Note:*
+1. *Our selfcal and science imaging workflow generally assumes a fixed image size, and may perform sub-optimally (e.g. sources missing from the CLEAN mask) if the image size changes at any point*
+2. *Imaging at higher spectral resolution (i.e. with more frequency channels) requires higher computational power / runtime, and may require increasing the time limit of your imaging jobs.
+In general we recommend self-calbrating at 1k (1024 channels).
+If your raw data is at higher spectral resolution, consider first averaging in frequency with the `width` or `chanbin` config parameters (also see spectral-line pre-processing [here](/docs/processMeerKAT/advanced-usage#spectral-line-pre-processing))*

 processMeerKAT implements science imaging using the `tclean` task in [CASA](https://casadocs.readthedocs.io/en/stable/) to generate the images, and the katbeam package to perform primary beam correction on the final image.